4um3n/SoftUni-Courses/Programing-Basics-With-Python/README.md

-# <a href="https://softuni.bg/trainings/3207/programming-basics-with-python-january-2021" >Programing Baics with Python</a>
+# <a href="https://softuni.bg/trainings/3207/programming-basics-with-python-january-2021" >Programing Basics with Python</a>

 <h2>Exercises</h2>